TheRealMilesLee/ECS251-GroupProject/README.md

 ## Dependencies
 This project is built using clang.
 So make sure you have the latest clang installed before starting to build this project.
+Also, this project would only works in Linux platform, it would not compile on Windows or macOS platform due to the restrictions of openBlas and openMP

 ## Installation
 Use the following commands to clone this repository.